tokenika/eoside/docs/introduction_to_EOSIDE.md

   python3 -m eosfactory.testnets
   ```

-- The buttons in the top, labelled `Compile`, `Build`, `EOSIDE` and `Bash`, trigger corresponding actions.
+- The buttons in the top, labelled `Compile`, `Build`, `Compile Test`, `Build and Run Test`, `EOSIDE` and `Bash`, trigger corresponding actions.
 The `Bash` button, available on Windows only, starts a new bash terminal.
+The `Zip` button compresses, with defined exclusions, the project.
 All these actions can be invoked with keyboard shortcuts or with extension commands.

 All the dependencies are stored in the `.vscode/c_cpp_properties.json` file.
 This file feeds the compile procedures, build procedures and the *IntelliSense* features of VSC.